-Dividing the number of token related audits by the total number of public audits performed by each auditor provides the % of Token Audits.
+Dividing the number of token related audits by the total number of audits performed by each auditor provides the % of Token Audits.

-We contacted every auditor listed at least seven days in advance of publishing this report.
+We contacted every auditor listed seven days in advance of publishing this report.
 We shared our findings and asked for further review and verification.
 Any comments or statements shared were done so with the expressed permission of the comment’s author.

 All raw data used in our analysis is available here.

-This is the second edition of our report and we made every effort to ensure the accuracy and validity of any data published here.
+This is the first edition of our report and we made every effort to ensure the accuracy and validity of any data published here.
 However, there is always room for improvement.
 Please contact us if you believe we have made an error or you would like us to include additional data in future editions.

 The report makes no warranties or claims regarding the accuracy, quality or performance of particular smart contract auditors and the smart contracts audited.
 The results of this report should not be treated or considered as investment advice.

-SolidStamp connects smart contract users and security auditors to ensure the safety of their Ether and tokens.
+SolidStamp connects smart contract users and security auditors to ensure the safety of their ethers and tokens.
 We maintain an on-chain database of smart contract audits so you can be sure you are investing your funds securely.
 SolidStamp allows you to hire top-notch security specialists to audit the contract you plan to use to confirm their authenticity and security.